 Everyone who applies joins a global community of leaders and gains access to opportunities from our partners around the world.

-Rise depends on trusted partnerships with global institutions that have long been committed to identifying and supporting young people with the potential to build a better world.
+Rise partners with trusted global institutions that have long been committed to supporting young people with the potential to build a better world.

 We’ve developed collaborations with a broad variety of organizations in the public, private, and social sectors—including schools, universities, nonprofits, advocacy groups, businesses, and others.
 Examples of members of our network include: